-The faculty posting process should take place after OIE's approval of the Recruitment Plan Form.
+The faculty posting process should take place after all of the appropriate approvals have been obtained.
 The position may be posted prior to the initial search committee meeting when a search committee is utilized.
 However, OIE recommends that the posting take place after the initial search committee meeting and input has been provided on the posting.